Form 8.3 - The Vanguard Group, Inc. : Ballys Corporation | MarketScreener

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Ballys Corporation 13-Sep-2021 / 13:12 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Ballys Corporation 15-Sep-2021 / 13:10 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------